dkarchmer/django-rest-framework-client/README.md

        self.after_login()
 ```

-Any of the above functions can be overwritten by derving from this class.
+Any of the above functions can be overwritten by deriving from this class.

 Here is a sample script: